-On my most recent trip to Fraser Island with friends it came to my attention that there were many differeing opinions on how to get the most from your icebox, esky or chilly bin.
-This created lengthy heated discussions, with everyone there adament that their method was the best - no dispute - handed down from generation to generation.
+On my most recent trip to Fraser Island with friends it came to my attention that there were many differing opinions on how to get the most from your icebox, esky or chilly bin.
+This created lengthy heated discussions, with everyone there adamant that their method was the best - no dispute - handed down from generation to generation.

 In the end, we all agreed to disagree and moved on and continued to enjoy our holiday.

 This got me thinking though.
 If I don't know with 100% certainty which method is best for ensuring your food stays cold for the longest when camping.
 How many of our customers do not either?

 So I went and reached out to the product engineers at Dometic, Yeti and Evakool.
 They are experts in cooling, and keeping food cold and have a terrific range of iceboxes.
 Sure enough, full of scientific and engineering info, they gave me this list of tips.